Amalthea is the third moon from Jupiter

 Amalthea sits in an orbit 112,700 miles from Jupiter in the faint outer ring of the planet known as the Amalthea Gossamer Ring that has been created by a large amount of dust.
 The moon spins with the same side always facing Jupiter taking around 12 days to complete a single spin.

 The largest four moons of Jupiter were discovered by the ancient Greek scientist, Galileo in 1610.
 American astronomer Edward Emerson Barnard discovered Amalthea on September 9th, 1892 and was the fifth moon to be discovered.
-Originally known as Jupiter V, this was the last moon to be discovered using a traditional telescope with later moons found using photographs and digital images.
+Originally known as Jupiter V, this was the last moon to be discovered using a traditional telescope.
+Later moons were found using photographs and digital images.

 The name comes from an ancient myth